Dr Erika Hanna

 I have published two books of on modern Irish social history.
 Snapshot Stories: Visuality, Photography, and the Social History of Ireland was published by Oxford University Press in 2020.
 Through examining a wide corpus of photographic materials and practices, from photograph albums, to studio portraits, community photography, and documentary photography, it examines how ordinary Irish people used photography in order to make sense of their lives and contest authority and injustice, and explore what using photographs can tell us about the nature of social history.
 My first book, Modern Dublin: Urban Change and the Irish Past, 1957-73 (Oxford University Press, 2013), focused on the evolution of the built form of Dublin during the 1960s.
 It examined how speculators and local government planned to reconstruct the city, how these changes were contested by individuals and civil society, and the city that emerged at the nexus of these competing interests.
 I have continued to work on the history of cities, with a particular interest in the landscapes of urban decline in the latter part of the twentieth century.
 This has included studies of urban folklore, cycling, and dereliction.

 I joined Bristol as Lecturer in History in 2015.
 Prior to this I was Chancellor's Fellow in History at the University of Edinburgh (2013-15) and Leverhulme Early Career Fellow at the Centre for Urban History, University of Leicester (2011-13).
-I am on the committee of the Urban History Group, the social media editor of Urban History, and the executive committee of the British Association of Irish Studies.
+I am secretary of the British Association of Irish Studies, on the committee of the Urban History Group, the editorial board of Urban History, and the executive committee of the European Association of Urban History.

 Research Supervision